 The Ohio Department of Health is holding a virtual town hall meeting at 6:30 tonight to inform people across the state about the benefits of the coronavirus vaccine.
 It is the first of four events, all on-line, with each night targeting specific groups of people.
-Tonight focuses on African-Americans with experts in public health, faith leaders and community leaders statewide speaking on the issues surrounding the vaccine.
+Tonight focuses on Rural Ohioans with experts in public health, faith leaders, and community leaders statewide speaking on the issues surrounding the vaccine.

 Each town hall targets specific populations, but, they are open to anyone.